cusyio/Python4DataScience/docs/productive/git/work.rst

     ``-u UNTRACKED_FILE``
         hides unversioned files.
     ``list``
-        lists the hidden changes.
+        lists the various stashes.
     ``show``
-        shows the changes in the hidden files.
+        shows the changes in the stashed files.
     ``pop``
-        transfer the changes from the hiding place to the work area and empty the hiding place, for example:
+        transfers the changes from the stash to the workspace and empties the stash, for example:

         .. code-block:: console

-            git stash pop stash@{2}
+           $ git stash pop stash@{2}

     ``drop``
         empties a specific stash, for example: